amaranth-lang/amaranth/docs/install.rst

 For most workflows, Amaranth requires Yosys_ |yosys-version|.
 A `compatible version of Yosys <amaranth-yosys_>`_ is distributed via PyPI_ for most popular platforms, so it is usually not necessary to install Yosys separately.

 Simulating Amaranth code requires no additional software.
-However, a waveform viewer like GTKWave_ is invaluable for debugging.
-As an alternative to GTKWave, the `Amaranth Playground`_ can be used to display waveforms for simple designs.
+However, a waveform viewer like Surfer_ or GTKWave_ is invaluable for debugging.
+As an alternative, the `Amaranth Playground`_ can be used to display waveforms for simple designs.

 Synthesizing, placing and routing an Amaranth design for an FPGA requires the FPGA family specific toolchain.
 The open source iCE40, ECP5, MachXO2/3, Nexus, and Gowin toolchains are distributed via PyPI_ for most popular platforms by the YoWASP_ project.